LesliTech/Lesli/lib/vue3/lesli/components/table/docs.md

 **slots**
-It is possible to render custom html content for individual columns using a template tag with an id corresponding to the column field, also we can pass column and value params to work with the data corresponding to the column
+It is possible to render custom html content for individual columns using a template tag with an id corresponding to the column field, also we can pass column, record and value params to work with the data corresponding to the column

 **options**
 Lesli table provides a dedicated column to print a list of options and actions for every record of the table through